yegor256/blog/_drafts/_better.md

 Telegram ([my channel](https://t.me/yegor256news)),
 Instagram ([click here](https://instagram.com/yegor256) to follow me), and, of course, GitHub (I'm [@yegor256](https://github.com/yegor256)).
 What's new that you can hear from me?
-Probably, not so much, but you will get a feeling of what's going on in my professional life, where I'm heading, what I read, what I write, etc. Who do I follow?
+Probably not so much, but you will get a feeling for what's going on in my professional life, where I'm heading, what I read, what I write, etc. Who do I follow?
 All authors of all books I like, all bloggers I've ever enjoyed reading, all speakers I liked watching, key public figures and politicians,